codewithsandip/YouTube/notes/spring/spring.md

   - use @Component annotation to make a java class as bean.
   - retrieve the bean using same function like we did in xml.
 - If you dont specify bean name in @Component annotation deafault camel case name of class will be used.

+## Spring java annotations dependency injection
+- construction injection use @Autowired.
+Not needed from spring 4.
+- setter injection use @Autowired.